sun30nil/DojoHackers_Applift_hack/README.md

 Also future values of bid for a customer were forecasted using Exponential Smooting Averages Method.

-If you need the dataset just test mail me on sun30nil@gmail.com
+If you need the trained model and  dataset just test mail me on sun30nil@gmail.com